Oregon Medical Laser Center NewsEtc., Feb. 1, 1998. Steven Jacques

 In one example, a patient with sclerosing basal cell carcinoma was viewed with the polarized light camera which could detect a cancer margin of 11 mm (see Figs. 1 and 2).
 The clinical margins observable by eye was only 6 mm in diamter.
 Although the polarized camera predicted a larger margin, the doctors surgically excised only a little beyond the 6 mm visible lesion as is normal practice.
 The histology came back with margins positive for cancer and the doctors had to reschedule surgery for another larger excision.
 This story illustrates how the polarized light camera could improve the planning of a first surgical excision to reduce the likelihood for needing follow-up surgery, a very cost-effective strategy.

-Figure 1 compares a normal image (1A) versus polarized image (1B) of a sclerosing basal cell carcinoma.
+Normal image of a sclerosing basal cell carcinoma.

 The new camera was developed by Steven L. Jacques, Ph.D. and Ken Lee, M.D. at the Oregon Medical Laser Center (OMLC) at Providence St. Vincent Medical Center.
 The goal is to create an image based on the light scattered just from the upper couple hundred micrometers of the skin which is the superficial layer where most skin pathology arises.
 About 4% of reflected light from the skin is surface specular reflectance or glare from the air/tissue surface which are photons that never entered the skin.
 About 91% of skin reflectance is multiply scattered light which has penetrated deep into the tissue and become randomly polarized.
 Only about 5% of skin reflectance is polarized light which reflects from the superficial skin layer where pathology arises, and this light is used by the new camera to create images.